 All of the approaches above can tie in directly to your online presence.
 A business website facilitates your public persona, helps you locate more non-lender jobs, streamlines the ordering process for clients, and lets you advertise your fee structure as it changes.

-Not sure how to get started?
 Click here to download our free eBook on building an effective appraiser website.
-And, read our last Don't Settle blog post for more info, including helpful tips for beginners.
+And, r

 At the end of the day, we know that appraising is no walk in the park.
 There's an amazing amount of meticulous work that goes into your reports.
 And no matter which approach you choose, you should never have to settle for lower fees than you deserve.